-With the right mix of stakeholders around the table, influencing policy is possible - as has been the case e.g. with UNAIDS strategy for positioning HIV into the UHC efforts or GFATM transition and sustainability policy.
+With the right mix of stakeholders around the table, influencing policy is possible - as has been the case, for instance, with UNAIDS strategy for positioning HIV into the UHC efforts or GF transition and sustainability policy.
 Participation of country representatives in these groups is of paramount importance - they critically bring experiences and country insights and can also take ideas generated and explore their appropriateness and adaptation within country policies and strategies.

-Finally these groups can be important communities of practice that can provide tailored technical assistance to countries when needed.
-In terms of coordination among partners -a lot of coordination happens at the global level - however this is not always reflected at country level.
-Therefore the main recommendation to move forward is to identify countries for joint action and try and provide assistance not only on technical issues but also on political influence and making things happen.
+Finally, these groups can be important communities of practice that can provide tailored technical assistance to countries when needed.
+A lot of coordination among partners happens at the global level but this is not always reflected at country level.
+Therefore in order to move forward, the main recommendation is to identify countries for joint action and to provide assistance not only on technical issues but also on political influence and making things happen.

-The WHO PAHO region is very diverse with a wide range of economic contexts including some of the BRICs like Brazil.
-For several countries fiscal capacity is low with public expenditure from GDP considerably lower than in the EC for example.
+The WHO PAHO region is very diverse with a wide range of economic contexts including some of the BRICs such as Brazil.
+For several countries, fiscal capacity is low with public expenditure from GDP considerably lower than in the EC, for example.
 Fiscal prioritization is also low with many countries falling below the 15% expenditure level on health from public budgets.
-Very few countries in the region have above 6% of GDP allocated to health and only three are in Latin America and Caribbean (LAC).
-OOP is 32% of total health expenditure on average and only 6 countries are below 20% OOP as part of THE.
-With regards to work on sustainability and transition some work has been done on the different dimensions of sustainability and examining some determinants of sustainability but have not developed a theoretical framework.
-WHO has supported fiscal space studies in 14 countries and some of the findings highlight that formalizing the economy has the largest potential to increase fiscal space followed by VAT changes.
-Moving forward on sustainability will include increasing focus on prevention and early detection of chronic disease, strengthening first level of care, increase in public funds for health, promoting pooled financing and reducing incidence of catastrophic payment as well as supporting integrated service provision and improving efficiency.
+Very few countries in the region have above 6% of GDP allocated to health and only three are in Latin America and the Caribbean (LAC).
+OOP is on average 32% of THE and only six countries are below 20% OOP as part of THE.
+With regard to work on sustainability and transition, some action has been taken on the different dimensions of sustainability and examining some determinants of sustainability but a theoretical framework has not been developed.
+WHO has supported fiscal space studies in 14 countries and some of the findings highlight that formalizing the economy has the largest potential to increase fiscal space, followed by VAT changes.
+Moving forward on sustainability will include increasing focus on prevention and early detection of chronic disease, strengthening first level of care, increase in public funds for health, promoting pooled financing and reducing incidence of catastrophic payment, as well as supporting integrated service provision and improving efficiency.